Have questions about GO?

-Some conditions apply.
-Please visit Service Guarantee for more information.
+Please visit the Service Guarantee page for more information.

-Yes, our station attendants can help with translations through an interpretive phone service.
+Yes, our station ambassadors can help with translations through an interpretive phone service.

 Des renseignements par téléphone sont disponibles 24 heures sur 24.
 Votre appel sera transmis à un(e) agent(e) qui peut vous offrir des services en français à l’aide d’un service d'interprétation.